kimisak/Latex-Expanded-Thesis-Template/README.md

 # Better README will come after my thesis.

 # TODO:
+- Unzip project to make files and folders easily available so people can contribute
 - Write about structuring the thesis
 - Write about glossaries
 - Write about "how to make custom titles on set sections", and add toc lines.
 - Write about how to sync Overleaf and Zotero with https://retorque.re/zotero-better-bibtex/ for generating keys.
-- Write about auhtoryear-ibid vs apa bib-styles and how citations work for both
+- Write about auhtoryear-ibid vs apa bib-styles and how citations work for both --- some found that APA is best!